 Melanie Checknita - Instructor and Owner

-I began my yoga journey 30 years ago taking classes with Gerda Krebs.
+My yoga journey began over 37 years ago taking classes with Gerda Krebs.
 Over the years yoga has woven a path through my life and my heart.
 Yoga has taught me that strength and flexibility in my body is important but combining it with strength and flexibility of my mind allows me to face life’s challenges with courage and a positive outlook.
 Yoga is something that anyone can do.
 It becomes a need not a want and the benefits are endless!

-I have been teaching yoga for 24 years.
-Four and a half years ago Yoga Within opened its doors with the help and support of a very patient family!
-I hoped to create a nurturing, welcoming environment where people of all levels could learn, share and practice yoga together.
+I have been teaching yoga for over 30 years.
+Yoga Within opened its doors, 10 years ago, with the help and support of a very patient family and many friends!
+Our hope was to create a nurturing, welcoming environment where people of all levels could learn, share and practice yoga together.
 I have been blessed with the opportunity to work with wonderful instructors, students and friends who have shared in creating this space.

-Gerda Krebs, Friedel Khattab, David Swenson, Nancy Gilgoff, Tim Miller, Doug Swenson, Phattabhi Jois, Shakta Kaur Kalsa, Sat Dharam Kaur, Rosemary Antze, Bernie Clark and many other over the years.
+Gerda Krebs, Friedel Khattab, David Swenson, Nancy Gilgoff, Tim Miller, Doug Swenson, Phattabhi Jois, Shakta Kaur Kalsa, Sat Dharam Kaur, Rosemary Antze, Bernie Clark and many others over the years.

 Yoga Association of Alberta certified, Yoga Alliance 500 hours, Ashtanga with David Swenson, Prenatal, Radiant Child, Healthy Breast, Okido yoga, Yin yoga.